This functionality is designed to be particularly useful for

 Many organizations write this stuff down in ad-hoc office documents and then use Document Management Systems (DMS) like SharePoint or Documentum or file systems like Box to manage versions and govern content.
 All we are doing here is managing a Space like a DMS folder with roles, authorizations and different states for the documents that are in the folder.
 In the case of Elements, the folder is like a map and the documents and the different diagrams.
 Elements is doing all the hard work of maintaining the structure, the linkages, and the relationships - in a compliant, managed way.

-If you are using the Elements Catalyst Free version, just like using ad-hoc office documents, there is nothing wrong with having a disciplined manual approach to keeping on top of what names you have called the latest maps and diagrams, where the changes are, and who can see what.
+If you are wanting to simply ensure people are looking at the latest versions of specific diagrams, there is nothing wrong with having a disciplined manual approach to keeping on top of what names you have called the latest maps and diagrams, where the changes are, and who can see what.
 Just as with office documents, it's up to you to be disciplined and execute consistently.
-If you need to be compliant to a regulator, or to corporate policies in a larger company, that's where this managed governance in the Pro product comes in.
+But if you have a complex hierarchy of process information - or need to be compliant to a regulator, to corporate policies in a larger company, that's where this managed governance comes in and is very powerful.

 Detailed step by step: Managing through the lifecycle